Apex-Ottawa-Team/hardware/README.md

 Archive/RF Module: Previous design iteration of the LoRa board.
 Designed by Adam Turaj

-Gas & Solar Sensor: Designed to collect Solar & Gas composition data.
+Gas Sensor: Collects data on TVOC concentrations in the air.
 Designed by Aryan Zafer

 Ground RF: Board used to communicate and receive data from the weather balloon.
 Designed by Aryan Zafer